 It's that weird and nonsensical.
 It's not even all that scary as a horror flick, and it doesn't really become genuinely eerie until the very last scene.
 But what other horror flick has come up with imagery like a girl being eaten by a piano and getting mildly aroused by becoming dinner for that demonically possessed piano while she dies?
 Not even David Lynch could come up with something as nutso.

-House's premise is on the conventional side: a teenage schoolgirl named Oshare (Kimiko Ikegami)--or as the English subtitles call her, "Gorgeous," while "Oshare" actually means "stylishness"--takes along with her six of her classmates to summer vacation at a seemingly benign country home occupied by her wheelchair-confined aunt (Yōko Minamida), and the kindly aunt's house appears to have a mind of its own.
+House's premise is on the conventional side: a teenage schoolgirl named Oshare (Kimiko Ikegami)--or as the English subtitles call her, "Gorgeous," while "Oshare" actually means "stylishness"--takes along with her six of her classmates to summer vacation at a seemingly benign country home occupied by her disabled aunt (Yōko Minamida), and the kindly aunt's house appears to have a mind of its own.
 It's what Obayashi--a TV commercial director before he made House--and screenwriter Chiho Katsura did with the premise that's totally unconventional.

 All the scenes before the girls' arrival at the country house are shot like a slapsticky anime sitcom instead of leaning towards the more grounded kind of light-hearted normalcy that precedes the mayhem during something like The Cabin in the Woods or Poltergeist (for the scenes of the girls traveling by train and bus, Obayashi opted for intentionally cheesy-looking matte paintings that enhance the cartooniness of the film's first half).
 And then as the film gets darker and gorier and the body count piles up--at one point, post-Hiroshima trauma even plays a part in the haunted house's backstory, and more on that subject later--the frivolous original score by the J-pop band Godiego (pronounced "go-die-go") weirdly remains frivolous, while House goes crazy with low-tech collage effects that call attention to how goofy-looking and low-budget they are (Obayashi wanted it to look as if a little kid worked on those effects), rather than opting for the more elegant Toho Studios equivalent of Industrial Light and Magic.